shaohewanglab/shaohewanglab.github.io/_team/01_Shaohe_Wang.md

 As a postdoc with <a href="https://www.nidcr.nih.gov/research/conducted-at-nidcr/investigators/kenneth-yamada" target="_blank">Dr. Ken Yamada</a> at the NIH, Shaohe studied how organs form tree-like hierarchical structures using mouse embryonic salivary glands as a model.
 In 2022, Shaohe joined the HHMI Janelia as a Group Leader in the <a href="https://4dcpjanelia.org" target="_blank">4D Cellular Physiology</a> Research Area.

-Outside the lab, Shaohe enjoys photography, running, listening to podcasts, and reading the *One Piece* manga!
+Outside the lab, Shaohe enjoys photography, badminton, running, reading, and listening to podcasts.
 Shaohe is also a certified instructor of the <a href="https://datacarpentry.org" target="_blank">Data Carpentry</a>, which is a volunteer-based community that develops and teaches workshops on the fundamental data skills needed to conduct research.

 ##### Selected Awards